 Game Over Queenstown is the perfect activity to do when it’s raining especially for those who love to challenge their friends.
 Game Over has three activities you can do including indoor go-karting, laser tag, and an arcade.

 My personal favorite is go-karting.
 Game Over Queenstown has an indoor track that, although small, has really tight corners which makes racing fun and challenging!
 The go-karts are electric and they do limit the speeds on the karts for safety reasons.
-I personally find it lots of fun, but people who are used to racing fast go-karts might not.
+I find it lots of fun, but people who are used to racing fast go-karts might not.

 Game Over Queenstown also has the largest selection of arcade games in Queenstown.
 You can play most games for only $1 each so it’s pretty cheap and there are lots of prizes to win.
 Personally, this isn’t my thing but some people love it.